 Sinusitis.
 Infection in the sinuses.
 Symptoms may include:

-Runny nose that lasts longer than 10 days.
-The discharge is usually thick green or yellow, but it can be clear.
+Runny nose or congestion that lasts longer than 10 to 14 days.
+The discharge may become thick green, yellow, or blood-tinged.

 Occasional daytime cough